nccgroup/idahunt/README.md

 [names] Skipping non-matching name Download in ReverseShell.exe
 ```

-# Filter extension

-We can create a filter that tells idahunt to only analyse files with a given
+We can also filter that idahunt only analyses files with a given
 extension (`-e dll` below):

 ```